 Since they can be kept for longer, you don’t have to restock the food frequently.
 This alternative will save you money because it’s easier to cut up and manage portions according to the stock in your fish tank.

 During feeding, split the cubes into smaller pieces and defrost them.
 Once you add the bloodworms into the tank, don’t leave them for too long.
-You should remove uneaten food after every two minutes to reduce the chances of contamination.
+You should remove uneaten food after 10 minutes (at most) to reduce the chances of contamination.

 When buying frozen bloodworms, it’s best to go with higher-quality brands.
 A good brand will be packed with more worms than water.